statechannels/statechannels/packages/server-wallet/e2e-testing/readme.md

 # Concepts

+## Load Node

+There is a new class `WalletLoadNode` which is an http server that has its own wallet.
+The load node accepts a [load file](#load-file) and runs the steps specified by the load file.

+A `LoadNode` co-operates with it's peers by

+- letting peers know when a channel id has been created for a job file
+- sending the load file to peers
+- letting peers know when to start processing

+This means you only have to interact with one LoadNode to load and run the load file.

+If any error is returned from the `serverWallet` we stop the `LoadNode` process.

+The `/load` endpoint can be used to load a load file.
+It accepts a POST request with a JSON body of `Step`s.

+The `/start` endpoint is used to trigger processing of the steps in this and other nodes.
+It accepts a GET request.
+A response won't be returned until all jobs are completed and all our peer's jobs are completed as well.
+If an error occurs this returns a 500 error code with details on the error.

+### How Load is processed

+Each step in the [load file](#load-file) contains a timestamp value.
+We set a timeout with the timestamp value for each step.
+When the timer executes we attempt to create or close the channel as instructed.

+Steps don't wait for the completion of previous steps before starting.

 ## Load file

 The load file is a list of instructions for a server wallet to perform.
 It looks something like this: